Dartington Crystal: Products

 Dartington Crystal's most famous products date back to the 1970s, Frank Thrower's Scandinavian influenced designs such as Sharon, Exmoor, and Dimple set Dartington out from the others who concentrated on the now seemingly 'old fashioned' cut crystal styles.
-Indeed, this has given Dartington a modern and contemporary image which has kept it ahead of others, and makes it much easier to sell in the modern market.
-Today's most popular ranges include Wine Master, Florabundance as well as Sharon, Exmoor, and Dimple which are still made today.
+Indeed, this has given Dartington a modern and contemporary image, which has kept it ahead of others, and makes it much easier to sell in the modern market.
+Today's most popular ranges include Wine Master, Florabundance as well as Sharon, Exmoor, and Dimple, which are still made today.

 Corporate

-The company is also known for its personalized, corporate gifts and special commissions, including an FA cup replica used in the celebrations of the 30th anniversary of Sunderland's FA Cup triumph over Leeds United.
+The company is also known for its personalized, corporate gifts and special commissions, including an FA Cup trophy replica used in the celebrations of the 30th anniversary of Sunderland's FA Cup triumph over Leeds United.
 This replica can be seen in the Visitors Centre at the Torrington site.

-Commissions include Holland & Holland, Rolls-Royce Motor, P&O Cruises and Chivas Regal as well as many others.
+Commissions include Holland & Holland, Rolls-Royce Motors, P&O Cruises and Chivas Regal as well as many others.